chrishumm/iss-tracker/README.md

 # TODO

-As an alpha game, the following features are being worked on and implemented:
+As an alpha product, the following features are being worked on and implemented:
 - Add different satellites.

 # Getting Started

-You can download the exe from the release section.
-It currently only works on Windows.
+You can download the py from the release section and run.

 ## Installing from source (Local)